microsoft/live-share/docs/collab-vscode.md

     ![Screen shot of menu with share browser selected](media/vscode-status-bar.png)

-3. If not specified in settings.json or already specified, the owner then needs to let VS Code know what port the application will be running on.
+3. If not set in settings.json or already specified, you will be prompted to enter the port the application is running on.

     ![Screen shot of selecting port](media/vscode-status-bar.png)

-The default browser is then started on all participant's machines connected to the running application.
+The system default browser is then started on all participant's machines connected to the running application.

 > **Tip:** Additional local server ports can also be shared securely such as RESTful endponts or databases if desired.
-See [Sharing a local server](#sharing-a-local-server).
+See [sharing a local server](#sharing-a-local-server).

 ### Known co-debugging participant limitations
 There are currently some shortcomings participants will experience while co-debugging.
 (Owners do not have these limitations.)